How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 • Can help navigate the paperwork for selling solar power

-• Offers strong warranties and service guarantees
+• Offers strong warranties and service guarantees (minimum 25-year panel warranty)

-The North American Board of Certified Energy Practitioners (NABCEP) certification indicates quality when selecting an installer.
+NABCEP certification indicates quality when selecting an installer.

 Step 4: Complete the Required Documentation

-Selling solar energy to the grid involves several important documents:
+According to the Solar Energy Industries Association, selling solar energy to the grid involves several important documents:

 • Connection agreement with your utility